Updated April 15, 2014

 Exciting news!
 We have disbursed our Nigerian Dwarf herd to concentrate on our Mini Lamanchas and have added Dexter cattle.
-So, if you are looking for a quality little milk goat or a dual purpose little cow, you've stopped at the right place!
-2014 breeding information will be posted shortly by each doe's/cow's information.
+So, if you are looking for a quality mid sized milk goat or a dual purpose little cow, you've stopped at the right place!
+2014 breeding information is posted each doe's/cow's information.
+We are starting a Swedish Flower Hen (chickens) breeding program this year!
+Will hopefully have hatching eggs available by fall.

 We started our hobby farm in 1997 with a couple riding horses, located in central Wisconsin.
 We raised miniature donkeys for a couple years and progressed to goats in 2004 with our first Nigerian Dwarfs

 We have only purchased goats from "clean" farms that test for CAE and have no abcesses (CL) or Johnes.
 We have tested our goats every year for CAE and have never had a positive.
 We have never had an abcess of any kind in our herd and no symptoms of Johnes, we have blood tested for both a few times with negatives as well.
 Our herd is also free of soremouth.
-We have tested for CAE and Johnes in December of 2012 and all are negative again!
+We have tested for CAE and CL in March 2014 and Johnes Oct 2013 and all are negative again!
 Our cows are also Johnes negative.

 Our Mini Mancha herd is progressing very nicely.
 I'm very happy with what I'm seeing in conformation, temperament and milk quantity/quality.
 Our girls are mid sized and produce an average of 3 qts per day of rich creamy milk.
 They are a fun breed with lots of personality.